home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 From this shell, the same build above could be started using `make O=output_rpi4_64 rpi4_64`.

-This allows to invoke other Buildroot targets, e.g. to [graph dependencies between packages](https://buildroot.org/downloads/manual/manual.html#_graphing_the_dependencies_between_packages).
+This allows the script to invoke other Buildroot targets, for example if you wanted to [graph dependencies between packages](https://buildroot.org/downloads/manual/manual.html#_graphing_the_dependencies_between_packages).
 To use other Buildroot targets, make sure to change to the `buildroot/` directory and execute commands from there

 ```bash
 builder@c6dfb4cd4036:/build$ cd buildroot/